r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 ---

 **Fujimaru 2:**
 We need to go now!
-Fast! ! !
+Fast!!!

 ---